jank324/8mm-film-scanner/README.md

 systemctl enable 8mmfilmscanner
 ```

-### (Optional) Send scan complete notification e-mails

-If you want the server to send e-mails when scan finish
+then to send email notifications on finished scans

 create mail account of your choice